10 Best Travelling Tips to Amsterdam

 Book the Amsterdam All Inclusive Pass

-A coffeeshop in Amsterdam is not the equivalent of a coffee shop, it means something completely different.
-I feel it is my duty to inform you so you won't be surprised.
+A coffee shop in Amsterdam is not the same as a café; it means something completely different.
+I feel it is my duty to inform you so that you are not surprised.

-I'm sure you already know that Amsterdam is one of those few places on earth where you can legally buy and consume marijuana for personal use.
-This doesn't happen on the streets, but in the coffeeshops where you can see various types of weed, hash and edibles sold by the gram or in rolls.
+I am sure you already know that Amsterdam is one of the few places on earth where you can legally buy and consume marijuana for personal use.
+This doesn't happen on the streets, but in coffeeshops where you can see various types of weed, hash, and edibles.

-In case you want to experience this part of Amsterdam, and are a bit hesitant or unsure, perhaps a tour of the city can clear up several doubts for you.
+If you want to experience this part of Amsterdam but are a little unsure or hesitant, booking a tour of Amsterdam might clear up some of your questions.

 Book a tour of Amsterdam

-3. Don't take pictures in the Red Light District
+3. Don't take photos in the Red Light District

-Prostitution is legal in Amsterdam and the Red Light District comes alive as soon as night falls.
-If you walk through the Red Light District at night, you will see prostitutes poking their heads out of almost every glass window in that area.
+Prostitution is legal in Amsterdam, and the red light district comes alive as soon as night falls.
+If you walk through the Red Light District at night, you will see prostitutes peeking out of almost every glass window in the area.

-If you are visiting Amsterdam's Red Light District, do not photograph sex workers, as it is disrespectful to them.
+If you are visiting Amsterdam's Red Light District, do not photograph sex workers, as this is considered disrespectful.

-Not only is it frowned upon, but you can also get in serious trouble with the authorities, and even pay a hefty fine.
-Many tourists have been caught by the police taking pictures of sex workers.
-You can also buy your tickets to the Red Light Secrets museum in Amsterdam to learn more about this area.
+Not only is it frowned upon, but you could also get into serious trouble with the authorities and even pay a hefty fine.
+You can also book tickets to the Red Light Secrets museum in Amsterdam to learn more about this area.

 Food truck in Amsterdam| ©Tobias Niepel